dorven/nokia_task/README.md

 The destructor stops the periodic reset thread and with join() it waits until it exits gracefully.
 This thread resets the system depending on the given time period unless the system is in STOPPED state.\
 Reset time period can be configured in the constructor.
 Default value is 300 seconds.
 It can be changed if provided.
+It only accept integer values.
 For testing the object can be instantiated with much faster reset interval(too fast for human).
-It can be achieved via setting the parameter to 0.
+It can be achieved via setting the parameter below 1.
 ```
 MonitoringSystem m; // instantiate with normal reset interval
 MonitoringSystem m(20); // instantiate with custom reset interval